h293wang-new/dbaas-docs/create-tidb-cluster.md

 1. Log in to TiDB Cloud.

-    Open <https://tidbcloud.com> in a browser and click **Sign in with Google**.
-The TiDB Cluster page displays.
+    Open <https://tidbcloud.com> in a browser and sign in with user name and password.

 2. Select Cloud Provider.

-    On the **TiDB Cluster** page, click the cloud service provider icon on the left of the top navigation bar, and select the cloud provider.
+    Click the cloud service provider icon on the left of the top navigation bar, and select the cloud provider.
 The existing options are Amazon Web Services and Google Cloud.

 3. Access the **Create Cluster** page.

-    On the TiDB Cluster page, click **Create Cluster** on the upper right.
+    On the TiDB Cloud console’s homepage, click **Create Cluster**.
 The Create Cluster page is displayed.

 4. Set the cluster name and the root password.